mattermost/docs/source/install/self-managed-changelog.md

 **Release Day: 2021-12-16**

 ### Important Upgrade Notes
- - Channel results in channel switcher will include channels from other teams as well as private channels.
-For users using Bleve or Elasticsearch for autocomplete/search would have to reindex their data to get the new results.
+ - Channel results in the channel switcher will include channels from other teams as well as private channels.
+For users using Bleve or Elasticsearch for autocomplete/search will have to reindex their data to get the new results.
 Since this can take a long time, it is suggested to disable autocomplete and run indexing in the background.
-And then when it's complete, re-enable autocomplete.
+When this is complete, re-enable autocomplete.

 **IMPORTANT:** If you upgrade from a release earlier than v6.1, please read the other [Important Upgrade Notes](https://docs.mattermost.com/upgrade/important-upgrade-notes.html).